South Cambridgeshire Logo

 What is a four-day week?

-A trial of a four-day week for staff at the Council is taking place, having started in January 2023.
-A four-day week is when people deliver 100% of their work in 80% of their contracted hours for 100% of their pay.
+A trial of a four-day week for colleagues at the Council has taken place, having started in January 2023.
+The model we have been working to is when people deliver 100% of their work, in around 80% of their hours (or pro rata for part time colleagues), for 100% of their pay.
 There is evidence that working a four-day week means people got more done in less time.

 Some private sector businesses who work a four-day week choose to close for one whole day during the week - usually a Friday.
 This is not what the Council is doing because we are maintaining our full opening hours so that they are at least the same as they were before the trial.
 You can continue to contact us on any day of the week that you choose.

-The main reasons we are trialing the four-day week include:
+The main reasons we trialled the four-day week include:

 The decision-making process

-• At the Cabinet meeting on Monday 15 May 2023, Cabinet members agreed to extend the trial for 12 months after independently-analysed data showed the first trial had been a success.
-At that Cabinet meeting, Members also agreed for waste crews to take part in a three-month trial.
-Data from the three-month waste trial will be discussed by Councillors once that three-month trial is completed.
+- At the Cabinet meeting on Monday 15 May 2023, Cabinet members agreed to extend the trial for 12 months after independently-analysed data showed the first trial had been a success.
+At that Cabinet meeting, Members also agreed for waste crews to take part in a trial.
 The four-day bin collection pattern will continue until Councillors have decided on the next steps.

 If we can be more productive on a four-day week schedule why can’t we be more productive but still work five days?